Latch & Position Online Course(s) & Continuing Education

 Access the latest clinical skills and research for Latch & Position for Lactation & Breastfeeding professional training.
 These Latch & Position online courses provide practice-changing skills and valuable perspectives from leading global experts.
 This Latch & Position education has been accredited for a variety of CEUs / CERPs and can be accessed on-demand, at your own pace.

-Beyond the Basics of Latch: Support strategies for helping babies when the basics aren’t enough
+Beyond the Basics of Latch: Support Strategies for Helping Babies when the Basics Aren’t Enough

+Melissa Cole is a board-certified lactation consultant, neonatal oral-motor assessment professional and clinical herbalist in private practice.
+Melissa is passionate about providing comprehensive, holistic lactation support and improving the level of clinical lactation skills for health professional.
+She enjoys teaching, researching and writing about wellness and lactation-related topics.
 Her bachelor’s degree is in maternal/child health and lactation and her master’s degree is in therapeutic herbalism.
 Before pursuing her current path, Melissa’s background was in education and cultural arts, which has served her well in her work as a lactation consultant and healthcare educator.
 She loves living, working and playing in the beautiful Pacific Northwest with her 3 children.

 Topic: Beyond Fenugreek: An Individualized Approach to Dietary and Herbal Galactagogues - [View Abstract]

-Topic: Beyond the Basics of Latch: Support strategies for helping babies when the basics aren’t enough - [View Abstract]
+Topic: Beyond the Basics of Latch: Support Strategies for Helping Babies when the Basics Aren’t Enough - [View Abstract]

 Topic: Common Infant Digestive Health Concerns and Useful Support Strategies - [View Abstract]